5uperbug/blog/source/_posts/temp-di-tracking.md

   + Connect this processor to an amp/speaker via the output jack.
   + Mute monitoring on the armed track and use the second processor in the chain for your effects only for monitoring.

-*Stay tuned for more poor man tricks/hacks to track decent guitar/bass tracks!*
+*Stay tuned for more poor man tricks/hacks to record decent guitar/bass tracks!*

 Stay fab ♥